EXCLUSIVE-Toyota group companies plan $4.7 bln sale of Denso stake -sources

 By Miho Uranaka, Daniel Leussink and Maki Shiraki

-TOKYO, Nov 28 (Reuters) - Toyota 7203.T group companies plan to cut their holdings in auto supplier Denso 6902.T by selling about 10% of the company by year-end in a share sale likely worth around $4.7 billion, two sources familiar with the matter said.
+TOKYO, Nov 28 (Reuters) - Toyota Motor 7203.T and two affiliates plan to sell about 10% of components maker Denso 6902.T by year-end, a stake likely worth about $4.7 billion, sources familiar with the matter said.

-Toyota Motor, which held some 24.2% percent of Denso as of the end of September, is expected to remain as the top shareholder in the company after the sale.
+The sale of shares in Denso would mark the latest step by the world's top selling automaker to cash in on stakes in group companies as it ramps up production of fully electric vehicles, a capital-intensive endeavour that requires funding for research and development as well as a factory-floor overhaul.

+Toyota Motor's portion of the sale will represent short of half of the roughly 10%, with Toyota Industries and Aisin making up the remainder, the sources added.
+Denso, a key Toyota supplier, is the world's second-largest maker of automotive components.

-Denso separately plans to buy back some of its own shares in the open market to offset the potential hit to its share price, according to the sources, who declined to be identified because the matter is not public.
+Denso also plans to buy back some of its own shares in the open market to offset the potential hit to its share price, according to the sources, who declined to be named because the matter remains confidential.

-A Toyota spokesperson said it was not in a position to comment on Denso, adding the contents of the Reuters report of the share sale were not something it had announced itself.
+In a statement, Denso said it was considering a share sale, a buyback and other capital measures, but that nothing had yet been decided.
+A Toyota spokesperson said the company was not in a position to comment on Denso, while a Toyota Industries spokesperson said nothing had been decided.
+An Aisin spokesperson declined to comment.

+Japanese companies traditionally took stakes in their group affiliates or business partners, a practice known as cross-shareholding which critics say hampers corporate governance.

 Buyers of the shares are expected to largely be domestic investors, and the price has yet to be determined, the sources said.